-The Company's cash and cash equivalents are comprised of bank deposits and highly liquid temporary investments.
-Accounts payable and accrued liabilities of \$29,265 (2014: \$36,597) are due in the second quarter of 2015.
-At March 31, 2015, the Company had cash and cash equivalents, and accounts receivable of \$2,115,655 and \$4,489, respectively, which is sufficient to satisfy the expected requirements for the second quarter of 2015.
-The advance of \$3,000,000 from funds in trust and interest thereon (\$180,000 to March 31, 2015) payable to KGHM is due on December 31, 2015.
-Should the Company be unable to repay the advance by December 31, 2015, the advance and interest thereon will be satisfied by the collateralized funds held in trust.
+The Company's cash and cash equivalents are comprised of bank deposits and a savings account.
+Accounts payable and accrued liabilities of \$50,049 are due in the first quarter of 2016.
+At December 31, 2015, the Company had cash and cash equivalents, and accounts receivable of \$1,626,237 and \$6,841, respectively.
+Cash used in operating activities for the year ended December 31, 2015 was \$562,535.

-The ability of the Company to continue is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its development partner and shareholders, primarily by way of equity financing.
+The ability of the Company to continue is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its development partner and shareholders, primarily by way of loans from KGHM and from equity financing.
 The Company will need to raise or borrow money for its activities.
 Current sources of future funding are undetermined, and management will continue to review potential financings options as the need arises.
 There is no certainty that the Company will be able to receive continued financial support in the future.
+Existing working capital is expected to be sufficient to cover non-discretionary operating expenditures for the next twelve months.